Skip to content

 Companies can issue redeemable preference shares to shareholders and later redeem them on terms pre-agreed with the shareholders.
 These shares offer advantages such as flexibility in capital structure and attractiveness to investors seeking fixed returns.
 However, they also have disadvantages, including higher dividend rates and potential dilution of existing shareholders’ control.

-The company may have the right to buy back shares at a fixed time, on the occurrence of a particular event or at the option of the company or shareholder.
+The company may have the right to buy back shares at a fixed time, upon the occurrence of a particular event, or at the option of the company or the shareholder.
 Furthermore, the company will buy back the shares at the purchase price set out in terms of the issue of the shares.
 In doing so, the company must notify ASIC by lodging a Form 484, setting out the number of shares cancelled, the amount the company paid and the class to which the cancelled shares belong.
 Failure to do so may result in late fees.

 Frequently Asked Questions